OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 - Now click the *Enable* button on the HIPAA line.
 - Select the *Survey Theme* to match the one you used on the consent form, then click *Save Changes.*

-## Decide If You Need Multiple Languages
+## Decide If You Need Multiple Languages {#sec-designadv-econsent-decidelanguages}

 **Before** you enable to e-Consent Framework, which is the REDcap module for this kind of project, check with the study team on whether multiple languages will be needed.
 If so, Multi-Language Management must be enabled **before** the e-Consent Framework.
 If you need to have multiple languages in your e-consent, go to our chapter on this process, which will pick up at this point in your work. @sec-designadv-multilanguage

-## Enable e-Consent Framework
+## Enable e-Consent Framework {#sec-designadv-econsent-enableeconsent}

 Finally we can enable the e-Consent Framework, the REDCap module that was designed to handle electronic consenting processes.
 This step must occur after the surveys (Consent and HIPAA) are created (and, if applicable, Multilanguage Management settings have been saved).